HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp.md

 ### Team's experience
 * Dr. C. Pethuru Raj Ph.D
 Dr. C. Pethuru Raj is currently working as Chief Architect and Vice president in the Site Reliability Engineering (SRE) Center of Excellence, Reliance Jio Infocomm Ltd. (RJIL), Bangalore.
 Previously worked as a cloud infrastructure architect in the IBM Global Cloud Center Of Excellence (CoE), IBM India Bangalore for four years.
 Before that, He had a long stint as TOGAF-certified enterprise architecture (EA) consultant in Wipro Consulting Services (WCS) Division, Also worked as a lead architect in the corporate research (CR) division of Robert Bosch Bangalore.
 In total, He has gained more than 17 years of IT industry experience and 8 years of research experience.
 Completed the CSIR-sponsored Ph.D. degree at Anna University, Chennai, and continued with the UGC-sponsored postdoctoral research in the Department of Computer Science and Automation, Indian Institute of Science, Bangalore.
 Thereafter, He was granted a couple of international research fellowships (JSPS and JST) to work as a research scientist for 3.5 years in two leading Japanese universities.
-Published more than 30 research papers in peer-reviewed journals such as IEEE, ACM, Springer-Verlag, Inderscience, etc. Having authored 8 books thus far and focus on some of the emerging technologies such as IoT, Cognitive Analytics, Blockchain, Digital Twin, Docker Containerization, Data Science, Microservices Architecture, fog/edge computing, etc. Also have contributed more than 30 book chapters thus far for various technology books edited by highly acclaimed and accomplished professors and professionals.
+Published more than 30 research papers in peer-reviewed journals such as IEEE, ACM, Springer-Verlag, Inderscience, etc. Having authored 25 books thus far that focus on some of the emerging technologies such as IoT, Cognitive Analytics, Blockchain, Digital Twin, Containerization, Data Science, Microservices Architecture, fog/edge computing, etc. Also have contributed more than 30 book chapters thus far for various technology books edited by highly acclaimed and accomplished professors and professionals.
 He is currently advising the team at HugoByte AI Labs on impactful technology innovations.

 * Muhammed Irfan K
 Muhammed Irfan K is a strategic thinker and implementer of innovative ideas with